The store will not work correctly in the case when cookies are disabled.

 4) Foxglove

 The foxglove is a very important plant as far as bees are concerned.
-This flower species have evolved to be especially attractive to long-tongued garden bees.
+This flower species has evolved to be especially attractive to long-tongued garden bees.
 Its bright-coloured flowers, sweet-smelling nectar and tunnel-shaped flowers give bees the food they want while ensuring they get covered in pollen to help pollinate other flowers.

 5) Red Clover